Declare teachers as 'corona warriors', provide compensation for deaths: Kumaraswamy | Education

 ''More than 145 teachers from the Kalyana Karnataka region, who had taken part in poll duty and took classes under the Vidyagama programme of the govt, have died due to COVID- 19.
 The statistics regarding the death of teachers in other regions of the state are still not available,'' Kumaraswamy tweeted.

-''I urge the government to consider all the teachers, who died due to the pandemic, as corona warriors and grant an immediate compensation of Rs 50 lakh to their families,'' he said adding, several teachers from other regions too have lost their lives while abiding by the instructions of the government to take part in duty.
+''I urge the government to consider all the teachers, who died due to the pandemic, as corona warriors and grant an immediate compensation of Rs 50 lakh to their families,'' he said and claimed that several teachers from other regions too have lost their lives while abiding by the instructions of the government to take part in duty.

 Amid reports of teachers succumbing to the COVID-19 infection after by-election duty in Basavakalyan and Maski Assembly constituencies and Belgaum Lok Sabha constituency last month, Primary and Secondary Education Minister Suresh Kumar had recently directed officials to submit a report.